• Skip to primary navigation

 Conclusion:

-One can also experiment to see how it affects the waveform.
+We can also test and try to see how it changes the wave.

 Reference: